-I have prepared quotations and extracts from the useful lecture below.
-It contains broad suggestions as to how essential or inner development is had.
+Quotations and extracts from the Steiner lecture follows.
+The lecture contains broad suggestions as to how inner development is had.
 Steiner teaches there is a spiritual world that is comprehensible to pure thought [aware mind is into it too].

 Where nothing is added to a statement, it is a Steiner abstract, more seldom a quotation.
-Some statements are specified: "Mod" stands for "modified", "abr" for abridged, "With" means "along with", and so on.
-Content put in square brackets - [ ] - is added by me.
-Rendering markers are explained on a separate page.
+Some design keynotes and rendering markers are explained on a separate page.

-Some of the words Dr Steiner uses are linked to Indian Tantra.
-In earlier years he had lectured on Theosophy as a head of the German part of the Theosophical Society, till he broke out and in 1912 started a "spin-off" venture, The Anthroposophic movement.
-So Steiner was schooled in some Tantra too.
+Dr Steiner knew about Indian tantra.
+In earlier years he had lectured on Theosophy as a head of the German part of the Theosophical Society, until he broke out and in 1912 started a "spin-off" venture, the Anthroposophic movement.

-As for Theosophy, the richest and most profound source of its views has been Indian thought, which can be traced from the earliest scriptural Vedas through the Upanishads and the Bhagavad Gita to modern times.
-Elements of theosophy may be found in Buddhism and Taoism, and the influence of the Theosophical Society has been rather significant, says Encyclopaedia Britannica.
+As for Theosophy, the richest and most profound source of its views is Indian thought, which can be traced from the earliest scriptural Vedas through the Upanishads and the Bhagavad Gita to modern times.
+Elements of Buddhism and Taoism are found in Theosophy too, and the influence of the Theosophical Society has been rather significant, says Encyclopaedia Britannica.